 Stir-up a farm-fresh blistered bourbon cocktail with Thomas Bolton of Maker’s Mark.
 Be sure to join us for the Facebook toast, Thomas will have a special gift for one lucky (and thirsty) adult.
 Word on the farm, our friends at Maker’s Mark are giving a special canvas market tote to folks who make a donation to support TURNIP FOR CHANGE on September 10th.
 Show some style while shopping at the farmer’s market!

 Watch the good folks from Anoosh Bistro cook up a fresh dish to celebrate the harvest season.

-Hosting your own Virtual House Party or small gathering is a fun and easy way to support the Food Literacy Project and APRON, Inc. is a fun way to spend an evening.
+Hosting a Virtual House Party or small gathering to support the Food Literacy Project and APRON, Inc. is a fun way to spend an evening.
 Need ideas to cultivate your TURNIP FOR CHANGE gathering?

 The Food Literacy Project’s mission is youth transforming their communities through food, farming, and the land.
 We are leveraging food and sustainable agriculture, youth leadership, cross-sector partnerships, and neighborhood assets to work towards a vision for a healthy and equitable community where people and places thrive.
 Since 2006, we have strived to address the root causes of food insecurity and bring change to the family table by expanding urban agriculture, farm and garden-based education, and food access initiatives.